DEXPRO-Solutions-GmbH/softek-barcode-wrapper/README.md

 This project has a [Dev Container](https://containers.dev/) configuration, which should allow you to open this project in a standardized development container.
 See this for details: https://code.visualstudio.com/docs/devcontainers/containers

+## Requirements

+- `ext-ffi` - This package requires FFI.
+It is listed as suggested dependency, because to prevent failing dependency resolving e.g. in composer projects that provide backwards compatibility